sourcefuse/arc-ng-components/packages/search/README.md

 An Angular module that exports a component that can enable users to search over configured models using the search microservice provided in the sourceloop microservice catalog.

+### Deprecation Notice

+Search-client now supports angular v14, we will provide support for the older version that is based on angular v13 till 30th June 2024.

 ## Angular Module

 ### Installation